PRACHETPATEL/Task-Manager/readme.md

 ### Prerequisites:
 - A web browser (Google Chrome, Firefox, etc.)
-- Internet Connection as jQuery and uuid generator are imported using CDN
+- Internet Connection as Icons(FONT AWESOME) are imported using CDN
 ### Steps:
 1. Download or clone the repository to your local machine:
    ```bash